skrizzy16/rtdtest94/docs/source/Threat Stack Advanced Usage.rst

 Suppression Best Practices
 --------------------------
-When drafting suppressions, there is an inherent risk
+When drafting suppressions, there is an inherent risk in overtly suppressing out bad activity.
+For example, suppressing all root user activity.

 *Good Suppression Example*